arashnm80/arashnm80.github.io/handbook/i-dentity.md

 > A great writer writes like there is no one else in the world to read.

 > If I can't fix myself how can I fix the world?

+> I'm not center of the world but I am center of my world.